 The Company is subject to certain financial and non-financial covenants under the Credit Agreement and the indentures governing the Senior Notes that, among other terms, limit the Company's ability to incur additional indebtedness, make restricted payments including dividends, sell assets, create liens that secure debt, enter into transactions with affiliates, make certain investments, or merge or consolidate with other entities.
-The Company was in compliance with all financial and non-financial covenants as of March 31, 2024, and through the filing of this report.
+The Company was in compliance with all financial and non-financial covenants as of June 30, 2024, and through the filing of this report.
+Please refer to Note 5 - Long-Term Debt in the 2023 Form 10-K for additional detail on the Company's covenants under the Credit Agreement and indentures governing the Senior Notes.